thanghoang/academic-kickstart/content/news/data/index.md

   #  highlight: 0

   - date: 2025-03-10
-    title: "Two papers on encrypted search and certifcate revocation accepted to [IEEE S&P 2025](https://sp2025.ieee-security.org).
+    title: "Two papers accepted to [IEEE S&P 2025](https://sp2025.ieee-security.org): one on encrypted search and one on certifcate revocation.
 Congratulations to Tung and, especially, Munshi for his first lead author paper!"
     highlight: 0

   - date: 2025-02-24